 A trip to Vietnam is not complete without tasting the street food.
 With emigration and globalization, many Vietnamese street food dishes have become popular favorites around the world.

 The iconic Vietnamese Beef Noodles or Pho Bo is perhaps one of the best-known dishes and the Vietnamese spring rolls wrapped in rice paper, or Cha Gio is another dish that is closely associated with the country.

 01 of 04

-Start off your food tour of Vietnam with this Cha Gio recipe.
-These traditional Vietnamese spring rolls were originally made for royalty and feature a spring roll within a spring roll.
+Start your food tour of Vietnam with this Cha Gio recipe.
+These traditional Vietnamese spring rolls were originally made for royalty and featured a spring roll within a spring roll.
 Bursting with fresh veggies and herbs, it is strong on taste as well as nutrients.

 02 of 04